shoui520/shoui520.github.io/docs/shouimethod.md

 This is an ever important concept, and in my opinion, is the "correct" way to listen.
 You'll be approaching listening with this mindset through the entirety of your Japanese learning journey.

 At this stage, I don't think you need to fuss too much about immersion content variety.
 Sticking with anime is fine, but I did venture out to J-drama and YouTube videos around this stage too.

+Some of you may be wondering... *really?
+Raw listening on day 1?
+That's ridiculous.*
+And I know— raw listening is hard.
+That's why the majority of people postpone it inevitably.
+"I'm not ready yet, maybe I need to Anki more/read more/use JP subs more etc..."
+This is a cycle that **never ends**.
+The only way to get good at listening raw is to **just do it**.
+I tell people to listen raw from the beginning as a mindset thing.
+The longer you avoid raw listening, the harder it becomes to make yourself listen without subs the more you put effort into comfortable learning activities (Anki, reading, JP subs).
+I don't want to make people fall into the trap of continuing to read and using subs, overwhelmed with the constant notion that they're not "ready yet".
+It's so common to see people, so terrified to start raw listening, who are complacent with their reading ability, how many words they know in Anki and how well they can read Japanese subs.
+These people are good enough.
+Their issue is not that they aren't "ready yet", it's that **they're too afraid to try.**
+Also what's *very* common when people start listening for the first time is, they try to pause at every line and get very demotivated and upset when they don't understand everything.
+The truth is, **no one** has understood everything on their first day.
+I sure as hell didn't.
+So here's something important to remember: **don't pause.** Don't do it, I know you're tempted to, but don't do it.
+Don't pause.
+Rack up those hours.

 Also see: [Passive Listening](#passive-listening)
 ### Shoui method stage 1 — reading